hughperkins/pytorch/README.md

 net.updateParameters(0.02)
 ```

-# Write your own lua class, call methods on it, from Python
+# Write your own lua class, call methods on it

 Example lua class:
 ```